-Complaints
+Complaints & Appeals

-Definition: We define a complaint as any communication which includes the noun 'complaint' or any part of the verb 'to complain' in a way that makes it plain that a deficiency in our service has been identified, caused concern to a user of our service and requires a response from us.
+Definition

+A complaint is considered to be any communication, written or verbal, from internal or external sources indicating deficiencies relating to the identity, quality, durability, reliability, safety, effectiveness or performance of the EQA service.
 Formal complaints and other communications which point out deficiencies, difficulties or problems (which we classify as errors) are recorded together with any response or action taken by us.
 These are audited by the Quality Manager.